keolo/keolo-com/content/posts/how-to-build-an-ehr/planning-discovery.md

 ---
-title: 'How to Build an EHR, Part I: Discovery'
+title: 'How to Build an EHR, Part I: Planning & Discovery'
 draft: true
 ---